fabioalvarez/retail_prediction/README.md

     -v /home/eudesz/final_project/data:/home/src/dataset \
     -v /home/fabioalvarez/retail_prediction/data:/home/src/data \
     --workdir /home/src \
-    preparation_fa \
+    training \
     bash
 ```

-The explanation of preparation process is as follows.
+The explanation of training process is as follows (this is done automatically when you run the container).

 ### Download dataset
 Initially we are not going to download the dataset due to EC2 space limit.
 So we will map the dataset from the Eudes EC2 account.

+If you want to download it, you can use:
 ```
 wget http://trax-geometry.s3.amazonaws.com/cvpr_challenge/SKU110K_fixed.tar.gz
 ```